India–Pakistan war of 1947–1948: Partition of India

-The presence of the British commanding officers on both sides made the Indo-Pakistani war of 1947 a strange war.
+The presence of the British commanding officers on both sides made the India–Pakistan war of 1947 a strange war.
 The two commanding officers were in daily telephone contact and adopted mutually defensive positions.
 The attitude was that "you can hit them so hard but not too hard, otherwise there will be all kinds of repercussions."
 Both Lockhart and Messervy were replaced in the course of war, and their successors Roy Bucher and Douglas Gracey tried to exercise restraint on their respective governments.
 Bucher was apparently successful in doing so in India, but Gracey yielded and let British officers be used in operational roles on the side of Pakistan.
 One British officer died in action.